Quick Homemade Red Sauce

 8 cloves garlic

-5 stocks celery left whole so you can remove them later
+5 stalks celery left whole so you can remove them later

 5 peeled carrots small to medium in size